 - Once general training has been completed, candidates will attend a minimum of three observation and three shadow shifts before being contracted.

 - Upon completion of training and a signed contract, the volunteer is expected to provide a minimum of one shift per week for one complete year.
 Reliability and punctuality are expected throughout.
 For those interested in less of a commitment please check with our Volunteer Coordinator for other opportunities.

-Please do not apply to court programs if you are unable to commit to one year.
-Recruitment and training cycles occur three times annually.
+Please do not apply to court programs if you are unable to commit to a minimum of one year.
+Recruitment and training cycles occur four times annually.